 Here's some tips if you ever want to be a contestant:

 1. Dress up.
 The website says that there are a small number of costumes to rent, but that is no longer the case.
+They also seemed to pick people wearing weird stuff on their faces or heads.

 2. Don't dress skanky.
 The producers want you jumping up and down and don't want any of your parts falling out on stage.